International Institute for Nanotechnology

 NU Nano Scientist Program

-The NU Nano Scientist Program gives first-year students a structured path into research from the start.
-Run by the International Institute for Nanotechnology (IIN) and the Department of Chemistry, the program is designed for students interested in chemistry, materials, energy, sustainability, nanotechnology, and hands-on lab work.
+The NU Nano Scientist Program helps first-year students find their way into research early and is designed for those interested in chemistry, materials, energy, sustainability, nanotechnology, and hands-on lab work.

 NU Nano Scientist is especially interested in bringing in students from underrepresented groups and students who may not otherwise see research as an immediate option.
-No previous research experience is required.

 Start early.
 Build an advantage.

-Research experience compounds over time.
+The earlier students begin research, the more time they have to build on it.
 Students who begin in their first year have more time to build lab skills, develop mentor relationships, pursue fellowships, contribute to projects, present their work, and prepare for graduate study.

 In its first three years, NU Nano Scientist has served 45 students, and 65 percent have continued working in labs after their first year.